mtlynch/mtlynch.io/_posts/2019-07-31-dumbest-task-i-ever-outsourced.md

 ### 8:36pm, 6 minutes elapsed

-Returning to the desk in my bedroom / living room, I hear my sink turn on and the sound of dish scrubbing.
+Returning to the desk in my bedroom / living room, I hear my sink turn on and the sound of dishes being scrubbed.
+We're off to a good start.

 ### 9pm: 0.5 hours elapsed